vincentkam/mongo-csharp-driver/Docs/reference/content/reference/driver/crud/client_side_encryption.md

 final release (which will support MacOS and Linux).
 {{% /note %}}

-## Installation

-The recommended way to get started using client-side field level encryption in your project is with a package manager such as NuGet.
-Client-side field level encryption requires one additional package, `MongoDB.Libmongocrypt`, in addition to the standard driver packages.

-See the [installation]({{< relref "getting_started\installation.md" >}}) for instructions on how to install the MongoDB driver.

-### libmongocrypt
+## libmongocrypt

-`libmongocrypt` is a required component for client-side field level encryption and is included in `MongoDB.Libmongocrypt` package.
+`libmongocrypt` is a required component for client-side field level encryption and is included in the `MongoDB.Libmongocrypt` package.

-### mongocryptd configuration
+## mongocryptd configuration

 `libmongocrypt` requires the `mongocryptd` daemon / process to be running.
 A specific daemon / process uri can be configured in the `AutoEncryptionSettings`